 What’s The Point of the Question?

-The purpose of this question is to allow the interviewer to understand the way you think and your personality type better.
-It stands to reason that someone who is proud of what they’ve achieved in certain areas of their work will be motivated to work to achieve that feeling again.
+The purpose of this question is to allow the interviewer to understand your thought process and your personality type better.
+It stands to reason that someone who is proud of what they’ve achieved in certain areas of their work will be motivated to achieve that feeling again.
 The recruiter will therefore be trying to understand what motivates you the most to see whether the role you are applying for will bring out the best in you as an employee.

 For example, pride can also come across as arrogance and selfishness, and this won’t sit well if the role you are being interviewed for is team based.